 Shatavari Capsules are very good female tonic and increase the fertility.
 It is also good for gastric problems and is antibacterial in action.

 These capsules help to increase size of underdeveloped breasts naturally.

 Female health support capsules are useful in female infertility and to maintain regular menstrual cycle.

 It is useful for increasing stamina, managing erectile dysfunction and premature ejaculation in males.

 It manages stress, anxiety in females and is useful for Menopausal phase of women.

-- Asparagus racemosus may cause pulmonary or skin allergic reactions in some people.
+- Shatavari (Asparagus racemosus) may cause pulmonary or skin allergic reactions in some people.